 Recent work I've done

-March 2018: CTO at prop-tech startup FaultFixers
+March 2018: CTO/co-founder at prop-tech startup FaultFixers

-CTO at food-tech startup CityMunch
+CTO/co-founder at food-tech startup CityMunch

-From 1st August 2016 to 14th January 2018, I was CTO of CityMunch, an app that allows restaurants to offer real-time discounts whenever they have less demand, reducing the amount of food they throw away and bringing in new customers.
+From 1st August 2016 until 9:58pm on 14th January 2018, I was CTO of CityMunch, an app that allows restaurants to offer real-time discounts whenever they have less demand, reducing the amount of food they throw away and bringing in new customers.
 CityMunch also offers an assortment of other tools to restaurants, and are building an amazing set of data to help inform ourselves and restaurants about what discounts work and when.

 The company has large tech footprint, including multiple consumer-facing apps, multiple restaurant-facing apps, internal apps, API partner integrations, smart push notification targeting, chat bots like our Slack bot, beacons that broadcast messages to nearby phones, data-driven business intelligence tools, and more.
 The core API is built with Java and Spring Boot, the mobile apps with Ionic/Angular, and the websites with Angular -- check out the rest of the stack on StackShare.

 (Although I used to care deeply about this company, I no longer do.
 This company is evil and I wish I never worked there.
 Want corroboration of this?
 Use LinkedIn to count the vast number of former employees who also left ShittyMunch.)